 A phenotype is a lot simpler than the fancy name suggests.
 Phenotypes, phenos for short, are a collection of genetic traits exhibited by an organism.
 What does that mean?
 Imagine two kids, same parents, one’s hair is brown hair and the other’s is light, almost blonde.
 Those are phenos in action: same starting genetics with different observable traits.

 Great.
 Why do we care?
 Let’s look at dogs.
 Dogs are the longest-running genetic experiment in human history.
 Dogs used to be wolves, noble hunters, masters of the wild.
-Now they’re puffballs which fit in purses, or bug-eyed monsters with universal breathing problems.
+Now they’re puffballs that fit in purses or bug-eyed monsters with universal breathing problems.

 How did that evolution occur?
 Us.
 We observed desirable traits and behaviors in one family line, saw more desirable traits in another family line, encouraged those two lines to mingle, and the offspring from those two lines spawned a new strain.

 Replicate that process millions of times over the course of thousands of years: selective breeding for desirable traits transforms the noble wolf into everything from Rottweilers to Teacup Poodles.